10 Early Intervention Elements that Influence Positive Outcomes

 Services are culturally attuned to families.

 Helping families heal when they have experienced discrimination and violence should be a goal of every early childhood program.
-Embracing cultural differences and their strengths is integral to all aspects of home visitation.
+Therefore, embracing cultural differences and their strengths is integral to all aspects of home visitation.
 Supervision must include sensitivity to culture at each interaction, including a focus on strengths of cultural practices that may differ from those more typical in the U.S. Home visitors must never assume they know an individual’s culture and beliefs.
 Ask questions to understand.
 Cultural competence is most powerful and respectful when it is individualized.

 Collaborative relationships exist with community service agencies.

 Extending collaboration beyond the agency management level is important.
-There are four types of collaborative efforts used by the home visitation model: interagency collaboration, inclusion of parents as advisors, use of cross-discipline consultants for staff, and collaboration between different home visitation programs.
+There are four types of collaborative efforts used by the home visitation model: interagency collaboration, inclusion of parents as advisors, use of cross-discipline consultants for staff, and collaboration between home visitation programs.
 (See Life Skills Progression for more on each type of collaboration.)

 To give vulnerable families the support they need to thrive, focus on the 10 key elements in today’s post.
 And be sure your program is monitoring progress with the LSP—a field-tested, validated, and reliable tool that generates a broad, accurate portrait of the life skills of parents, caregivers, and young children from birth to 5.